Syed-Owais-Ur-Rehman/HAL13ERD/README.md

 ### ⚙️ Setup
 Write the following code to install the tool on Kali:

-Create a new EXIF Tool directory and move inside it.
+Create a new EXIF Tool directory and navigate to the directory.
 ```
 mkdir exiftool
 cd exiftool